Adellama75/Adellama75.github.io/_posts/2025-07-19-trans-by-default.md

 Traits come on a bell curve.
 Gendered traits are broadly correlated with one another.
 0.7% of the population poll as transgender.
 Let's assume the true prevalence of "transgender" if there is no stigma against them is 3x0.7% = 2%.
 Imagine that 2% of men land in the middle of the female bell curve, and 2% of women land in the middle of the male curve.
 We can estimate these numbers to be close to one another.

-My year group in high school (generally a respectful space) has a 3/150 = 2% prevalence.
-I am maybe the 3th girliest out of 75 boys which means i'm in the 4% of opposite-sex traited.
+My year group in high school (generally a respectful space) has a 3/150 = 2% prevalence of transgender high school kids.
+I am maybe the 3th girliest out of 75 boys which means i'm in the top 4% of opposite-sex traited students, or 1 in 25.
+I am definitely closer to the female median than the male on the measure, and more in line with female culture than male culture.
 To me, these numbers make sense.
-I am definitely closer to the female median than the male on the measure, and more in line with female culture than male culture.

 These non-typical traits then, would make me perform worse than average as a guy, and at least average as a girl, in being legible in the wider cishet-normative society in which we live.
 Legibility is important - it's the foundation for stability and long term mutually beneficial skill, information and resource exchange relationships.
 You must be legible to fit into society, which is something I desire.